Elephant vs Hippo

 Elephants’ natural predators are few and far between, especially when it comes to the African bush elephant.
 They are so large that as many as thirty lions have been documented attempting to bring a single juvenile male down.
 The smallest elephant calves are far easier prey.
 The young are under threat from hyenas, lions, wild dogs, and in Asia, tigers.

-In 2020 in Asia, the IUCN added Asian elephants to their list Endangered.
+In 2020 in Asia, the IUCN added Asian elephants to their list as Endangered.
 They cite a troubling statistic that nearly 50% of the population has declined in recent generations.
 There are believed to be between 40-50,000 Asian elephants left.
 But, some hopeful studies suggest that populations are increasing in protected areas.

 Hippopotamus